renovatebot/renovate/docs/usage/config-overview.md

 If you configure `onboardingConfig` in either Global config or Inherited config then Renovate will use that config directly instead of the default.

-Alternatively if follow Renovate's naming convention for shared presets then it can automatically detect those instead.
+Alternatively if you follow Renovate's naming convention for shared presets then it can automatically detect those instead.
-If the repository `{{parentOrg}}/renovate-config` contains a `default.json` file then this will be treated as the organization's default preset and included in the Onboarding config.
+If the repository `{{parentOrg}}/renovate-config` has a `default.json` file then this will be treated as the organization's default preset and included in the Onboarding config.
 Additionally for platforms which support nested Organization/Group hierarchies, Renovate will "hunt" up such hierarchies for a `renovate-config` repository with default config and stop when it finds the first.

 <!-- prettier-ignore -->